Virus-hit Iran urges IMF to approve its loan request - RFI

 "I urge all international organisations to fulfil their duties," Rouhani said during a cabinet meeting.

-"We are a member of the IMF... if there's going to be any discrimination between Iran and others in giving loans, neither us nor world opinion will tolerate it," he said in televised remarks.
+"We are a member of the IMF... if there's going to be any discrimination between Iran and others in giving loans, neither we nor world opinion will tolerate it."

 According to the IMF's website, a Rapid Financial Instrument "is available to all member countries facing an urgent balance of payments need".